Quant & DI for CMAT Exam

-- With respected to Data Interpretation, CMAT mostly gives questions related to single and multiple bar graphs.
-Pie charts are rarely given but MBA exams are know to be full of surprises, so don’t go into the exam hall with a predetermined mind set.
+- With respect to Data Interpretation, CMAT mostly gives questions related to single and multiple bar graphs.
+Pie charts are rarely given but MBA exams are known to be full of surprises, so don’t go into the exam hall with a predetermined mindset.

 - Therefore, the more familiar you are with various types of question types, the easier it will be for you to handle surprises on the exam day.

 - Book Recommendation: Check Out Books for CMAT Over here